6 Types of Basic Emotions and Their Effect on Human Behavior

 Emotions are about how people deal with situations that they consider personally significant.
 Emotional experiences have 3 key elements – the subjective experience, the physiological response, and the behavioral response.
 Let’s take a look at each part.

 Also referred to as stimulus, the subjective experience is what triggers an emotion.
 It may be seeing or losing a loved one, getting married, getting a compliment, and so on.
-The subjective experience evokes different emotions in different people; however, it is the starting point of all emotions.
-Although basic emotions are by people regardless of upbringing or culture, experiences that trigger them can be highly subjective.
+The subjective experience evokes different emotions in different people.
+However, it is the starting point of all emotions.
+Although basic emotions are expressed by people regardless of upbringing or culture, experiences that trigger them can be highly subjective.

 The number of human emotions that exist is a subject that intrigues researchers and psychologists to date.
 What is apparent is that there are basic and complex emotions.
-The former developed as a survival mechanism, while the latter has evolved to meet sociocultural expectations.
+The former developed as a survival mechanism in response to the ecological challenges faced by our remote ancestors, while the latter has evolved to meet today’s sociocultural expectations.

 Many theories of emotions have developed over the years regarding basic emotions.
-They also differ in approaches on how to classify emotions.
+They also differ in approaches to how to classify emotions.

 According to Robert Plutchick, professor at the Albert Einstein College of Medicine, there are eight primary emotional dimensions.
 He developed a classification system known as the “wheel of emotions” that demonstrated how different emotions could occur concurrently.

-Plutchik’s theory groups emotions in four pairs of opposites:
+Plutchik’s theory groups emotions into four pairs of opposites:

 - Happiness vs. sadness